DFE-Digital/teacher-services-cloud/documentation/production-checklist.md

 - This creates a block rule that will limit any source IP that goes above var.rate_limit_max in a 5 minute period.

 2. set aks_allow to true
-- If the service recieves a high number of requests originating from other services in our AKS clusters, then setting aks_allow will allow all traffic from AKS.
+- If the service receives a high number of requests originating from other services in our AKS clusters, then setting aks_allow will allow all traffic from AKS.
 This is only required if a general rate_limit rule is in place.

 3. set block_ip to true.
 - creates a block rule that will limit all traffic from a particular source IP.
 It is created disabled with a dummy IP address.
 It can then be updated manually if the need to quickly block an IP occurs.